The Devastating Reality Of Life As One Of South Asia's

 To be a Dalit, or an untouchable person, means being the lowest of the low in some caste-based societies.

-These communities in South Asia face segregation and extreme marginalization in everything, from access to education to economic rights.
+These communities in South Asia face segregation and extreme marginalisation in everything, from access to education to economic rights.
 They're even denied the opportunity to step into a place of worship.

 In India alone, there are about 170 million Dalits, about 17% of the population, according to the National Coalition of Dalit Human Rights (NCDHR).
 And these caste-based social structures extend to places like Sri Lanka and Nepal, too.